microsoft/vscode-jshint/jshint/README.md

 In order to ignore specific files or folders from being linted exclude options can be specified in a number of locations mostly mimicing jshint's default behavior.
 The extenion looks for its exclude options the following way and stops at the first positive match:

+1. A file specified in the user or workspace settings like this: `"jshint.excludePath" : "<file path>"`.
+The file path is interpreted relative to the workspace's root folder.
+The file contains glob patterns specifying files that should be excluded.
+The glob patterns are interpreted relative to the workspace's root folder.
 1. A `.jshintignore` file located in the current directory or any parent of the current directory.
 The glob patterns in this file are interpreted relative to the location of the
 `.jshintignore` file.
 1. The value of the `jshint.exclude` attribute in the user or workspace settings.
 The attribute has the following form: `"jshint.exclude" : { "<glob pattern>" : true, "<glob pattern>" : true }`.